GT4SD/gt4sd-core/CONTRIBUTING.md

 ## Contribution Terms and License

 The documentation and benchmarking of GT4SD is contained in this repository.
-To contribute to this project or any of the elements of GT4SD we recomend you start by reading this contributing guide.
+To contribute to this project or any of the elements of GT4SD we recommend you start by reading this contributing guide.

 ## Contributor License Agreement